gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classDerivFieldCommon_3_01FieldType_00_01IdxRange_3_01DDims_8_8_8_01_4_01_4.md

 ### typedef physical\_grids

-_A type sequence containing all the physical dimensions on which the fields are defined._
+_A type sequence containing all the physical grids on which the fields are defined._
 ```C++
 using DerivFieldCommon< FieldType, IdxRange< DDims... > >::physical_grids =  ddc::type_seq_remove_t<ddc::detail::TypeSeq<DDims...>, deriv_tags>;
 ```